RayAndrade/TheRayCode/Csharp/Decorator/README.md

 <li>What roles do these classes play?</li>
 <li>In what way the elements of the pattern are related?</li>
 </ol>
-BUILD ORDER:

-Component
-should be public abstract all others will be abstract only
+The **Component** should be public abstract all others will be abstract only.
 The base Component interface defines operations that can be altered by decorators.

 ```c#